CDLUC3/uc3-present/monthly_ops/demo.md

 ## Learnings - WAF

-- Rate limit attempts at malicious login
+- Rate limit attempts to login to the site
-- Limit resource-intensive queries from unauthenticated logic
+- Limit resource-intensive queries for unauthenticated users

 ----